 Another development under consideration is whether to move the eastern terminus of the line from South Bend International Airport to downtown South Bend.
 I can see arguments in favor of both options, but I’ve got to note that the parking convenience and intermodal options at the airport are a big plus!
 On the other hand, if bringing the line to downtown can build commuter rail traffic and usage into the heart of South Bend and lead to revitalization opportunities there, then who knows?.
 Either way, Northwest Indiana has a real gem in the South Shore Line and should take every opportunity to take advantage of this iconic railroad.
 Well done!

 Want to learn more about the last interurban railway?
-Here’s a visual link to a book about the South Shore Line.
+Here’s a visual link to a book available through Amazon* about the South Shore Line.